Siberian Huskies can be so small and cute as puppies, but how big does a Siberian Husky get?

 The AKC Siberian Husky Standard quotes an acceptable range for an adult male to be between 21 and 23.5 inches tall (53 to 60cm) and weighing 45 to 60 pounds (20 to 27kg).
 Females are a little smaller, between 20 and 22 inches tall (51 to 56cm), and weight between 35 and 50 pounds (16 to 23kg).

-However this is the AKC standard, and of course dogs sometimes exceed this.
+However this is the AKC standard, and of course, dogs sometimes exceed this.
 Some people report Huskies growing to 100 pounds (45kg) although this would be an extreme and could suggest an overweight and under-exercised dog!
 If you are not sure about your husky normal weight, check the weight chart for Siberian Husky

-In comparison a male Golden Retriever is 23-24 inches tall and 65-75 pounds, and a male Labrador Retriever is 22-24 inches tall and 65-80 pounds.
-That is, the Husky is a touch shorter and lighter, but not by much.
+In comparison, a male Golden Retriever is 23-24 inches tall and 65-75 pounds, and a male Labrador Retriever is 22-24 inches tall and 65-80 pounds.
+That is to say, the Husky is a touch shorter and lighter, but not by much.

 Huskies can expect to live for 12 to 15 years, but they have reached adult height more or less by the end of their first year.
-From then on they increase mass as muscle builds up around their frame.
-That means the little cute puppy you see at the breeder is going to grow real fast in the coming months.
-Obedience training is a must to control your dog, and with online courses such as Doggy Dan’s there is no excuse to give it a go.
+From then on, they increase mass as muscle builds up around their frame.
+That means the little cute puppy you see at the breeder is going to grow really fast in the coming months.

-Also consider the size as it relates to grooming.
+Also, consider the size as it relates to grooming.
 Being a larger dog with a double coat, Huskies will shed a LOT of fur each year and leave it EVERYWHERE around your house and garden!
 Keep this in mind if considering a Husky puppy for your household and you like your place to be spotless.
 If you want to know, how to deal with a coat shedding of your husky, here you can find some tips – How to deal with Coat Shedding of Siberian Husky

 So there you go – Siberian Huskies will grow almost to the size of a Golden or Labrador retriever, and they will grow very fast in their first year of life.
 Keen to learn more about the breed?
 Check out our breed information articles that cover all you need to know about Huskies and their characteristics.